Updated January 2017

 Because most people end up with baby in their room for the first few months, it begs the question: a bassinet?
 A Moses basket?
 I say neither.
 Sure, those will do the trick, but I’m not a big fan of expensive items that only get used for a few months.

 Option 1: A Portable Bassinet

-Fisher-Price Rock ‘n Play Portable Bassinet or Sleeper – ECONOMY PICK
+Fisher-Price Rock ‘n Play Portable Bassinet – ECONOMY PICK

 Starting with the cheapest and easiest solution, the Fisher-Price Rock ‘n Play Portable Bassinet is lightweight and easy to move around.
 This is the cheap and dirty solution for room-sharing in the first few months and will set you back about $68.
 Great for car travel as well.
 0-6 months only.